 Coursework is only part of the experience you will gain while obtaining your undergraduate degree in Biological Sciences.
 You will also have the ability to distinguish yourselves from your classmates by engaging in projects outside the classroom.
-Biological Sciences encourages students to take advantage of the professional development opportunities that best suit their career goals.
-Read through the brief descriptions below and the other information that can be found through the links to the right to help you decide what option best fits your needs, then click on one of the options under “Prepare your Proposal” above for detailed information and instructions for submitting your proposal.
+We encourage students to take advantage of the professional development opportunities that best suit their career goals.
+Read through the brief descriptions below and the other information that can be found through the links to the right to help you decide what option best fits your needs, then click on one of the options under “Instructions” at the bottom of this page for detailed information and instructions for submitting your proposal.

 Please adhere to the following deadlines, failure to do this can lead to problems with your registration and/or grades.
 It is your responsibility to ensure that deadlines are met.